 What you should know about the best workout earbuds

 A proper fit is key to excellent workout earbuds.
 Thankfully, most companies provide you with multiple sizes of ear and wingtips for extra security.
-For some, ear tips like this can be unwieldy and actually undermine a proper fit.
+For some, ear tips like this can be unwieldy and actually undermine a solid seal.
 This was an issue for me when I used the original Jaybird X, so I chose to forgo the wing tips and continue to love the earbuds.
 If your earbuds are falling out too often or hurting your ears, try altering the sizing or ear tip style.

 Additionally, a key aspect of the listed best workout earbuds is that they’re, at the very least, sweat-resistant.
 So here’s a quick rundown of Ingress Protection (IP) ratings and fit.